21 Sep RAYUELA: Empowering young people on cybercrime threats through playing

 - Human trafficking: digital communication technologies are widely used for trafficking for sexual exploitation.

-The work plan will include some key activities:
+The work plan includes some key activities:

 - Building a knowledge base on cybercrime drivers for children and young adults.

-- Technology assessment and IT threat
+- Technology assessment and IT threat.

 - Data analysis to identify patterns for profiling and analysis of online habits from potential young victims and offenders.

-- Capacity building for cybercrime prevention and awareness: communication and dissemination actions to facilitate prevention of cybercrime and foster awareness among young target groups.
+- Capacity building for cybercrime prevention and awareness: communication and dissemination actions to facilitate the prevention of cybercrime and foster awareness among young target groups.